Take one tablet every day. There are two strengths of tablet available - 5 mg and 10 mg. Your doctor will tell you which strength is right for you.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about solifenacin and will provide you with a full list of the side-effects which you may experience from taking it.

 - Take the tablets exactly as your doctor tells you to.
-The usual dose is one 5 mg tablet every day, although your doctor may increase your dose to one 10 mg tablet every day if it is considered necessary.
+The usual dose of solifenacin is one 5 mg tablet every day, although your doctor may increase your dose to one 10 mg tablet every day if it is considered necessary.

 - Try to take the tablet at the same time of day each day, as this will help you to remember to take your doses regularly.
 You can take solifenacin either before or after meals.
 Swallow the tablet whole with a drink of water - do not chew or crush it before you swallow.